REMEMBER THE SPRING: HONOURING THE EARLY PIONEERS IN CHILDREN’S HOSPICE AND PALLIATIVE CARE

 The influence of donors

-Without the support of the Diana, Princess of Wales Memorial Fund with Olivia Dix and Laura Ross-Gakava; the Open Society Initiative (Foundations) with Mary Callaway and Dr Kathleen Foley and then the True Colours Trust led by Lucy Sainsbury and Jo Ecclestone–Ford; together with a few other funders such as the Monument Trust, the development of the field would not have been possible.
+Without the support of the Diana, Princess of Wales Memorial Fund with Olivia Dix and Laura Ross-Gakava; the Open Society Initiative (Foundations) with Mary Callaway and Dr Kathleen Foley and then the True Colours Trust founded and led by Lucy Sainsbury with support from Jo Ecclestone–Ford; together with a few other funders such as the Monument Trust, the development of the field would not have been possible.
 The donors have been informed and wise partners in the development of children’s palliative care globally.

 Many and varied factors have influenced the development of children’s hospice and palliative care.
 However, without the vision, energy, dedication and commitment of these early pioneers we would not have grown into the present global movement.